 The Kong Family

-Wrinkly Kong - Having quit her job as a school teacher, Wrinkly now spends her time exercising, sleeping and playing games in her cave.
-She is always there to save your progress and keeps the banana birds you saved.
+- Wrinkly Kong - Having quit her job as a school teacher, Wrinkly now spends her time exercising, sleeping and playing games in her cave.
+She is always there to save the game's progress and keeps the rescued banana birds.

-Cranky Kong - Is your opponent in Swanky Kong’s sideshow attraction.
+- Cranky Kong - Is the opponent in Swanky Kong’s sideshow attraction.
 Does not give advice in this edition of the series.

-Funky Kong - Owns Funky’s Rentals and helps develop new vehicles for you in order to reach new areas of the northern Kremisphere.
+- Funky Kong - Owns Funky’s Rentals and helps develop new vehicles for the Kongs in order to reach new areas of the northern Kremisphere.

 The Brothers Bears